Mouthless-Stoat/sigil101/src/ch01/ch01-03-other-tools.md

 You can find and download `ripgrep` from their [GitHub repository](https://github.com/BurntSushi/ripgrep). `ripgrep` (`rg`) is a command-line tool meaning you need to run this in a command line or terminal, in our case it would mostly be `powershell` (`pwsh`).
 To install `rg` you can see the installation on their page, here is how to do it on Window.

-First open `pwsh` this can be done by typing `powershell` into your search box on your taskbar and hit enter.
+First open `pwsh` this can be done by typing `powershell` into your search box on your taskbar and hit `Enter`.
 Next in that window you can type:

 ```pwsh
 > winget install BurntSushi.ripgrep.MSVC